josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 If you have any severe deficiencies, it's worth addressing those immediately.
 Now's the time to make sure you're ready for whatever comes your way.

-Learn the basics of any technology or topic that's likely to come up for the kinds of role you're applying for.
-Research and practice anything you're likely to be doing.
+Practice for interviews.
+Brush up on any technology or topic that's likely to come up for the kinds of role you're applying for.
 Look up articles; listen to podcasts; watch videos; whatever works for you.
-Half the battle is just getting your brain focused on those things.
+You just want to get your brain out of passive mode, and actively thinking about these kinds of things.

-You don't need to become an expert, by any stretch, let alone an expert in everything that might come up in an interview.
-If you can have a basic high-level conversation about them, that's probably good enough for now. (_I've been working in React, TypeScript, and Tailwind for years, and I wouldn't consider myself an expert in any of the three_.)
+You don't need to become an expert, by any stretch, in everything that might come up in an interview.
+Just get to where you know the basics well enough to have a simple, high-level conversation (or at least, fake your way through one).

 <PullQuote>